pponcet/adventofcode2018/README.md

 This is my advent of code attemps for 2018.
+First version.